Sadia-Sultana-Bristy/Automated-Testing-of-Rest-Booking-API-with-Newman-Report/README.md

 ### **Rest Booking API Testing with Postman Newman**
 This project demonstrates API testing using Postman, providing a collection of tests to validate various endpoints of the API.
+###**Description**
+I have completed API testing on a booking website.
+The following website is the website I have tested. https://restful-booker.herokuapp.com/

+Tasks Done

+-CRUD operations such as Create, Get, Put & Patch, and Delete.

+-Writing pre-request scripts using dynamic parameters

+-API Request & Response Chaining

+-Writing test scripts for data validation.

+-Newman HTML & HTML Extra Report

 ### **Features**